Getting Started with IronQR

 IronQR.Slim Library

-The IronQR package contains the advanced custom Machine Learning Model and adapters to use it with IronQR.Slim.
-If you prefer to opt to use IronQR without the increased package size and improved accuracy of the ML model, you can also use IronQR.Slim alone.
+.
+If you prefer to use IronQR without the increased package size and improved accuracy of the ML model, you can also use IronQR.Slim alone.

-This will have no effect on generating/writing QR Codes but reading will not utilize the advanced detection model.
-You can use the following command to install just the basic Slim version.
+This choice will not affect generating/writing QR Codes, but note that reading will not utilize the advanced detection model.
+You can use the following command to install just the basic Slim version:

 Install-Package IronQR.Slim